Carer’s Allowance campaign

 What we want

-Increase in the Carer’s Allowance earnings threshold
+Increase in the Carer’s Allowance earnings threshold in line with Minimum Wage

 In order to get Carer’s Allowance, your earnings after allowable deductions must be no more than £151 per week.
-This means parents working more than 13 hours on the National Living Wage of £11.44 will find that their wages are over the Carer’s Allowance earnings limit.
+This means parents working more than 13 hours on the National Minimum Wage (NMW) of £11.44 will find that their wages are over the Carer’s Allowance earnings limit.
 As a result, they’ll lose entitlement to this vital benefit.

 Unless a parent is able to make certain deductions to their earnings, reducing hours to retain Carer’s Allowance could lead to missing out on Working Tax Credit instead.
 This is because a single parent needs to work at least 16 hours a week to retain Working Tax Credit.